Gems of the Galaxy Zoos

-Gems of the Galaxy Zoos (Zoogems) is an ongoing, gap-filler project using the Hubble Space Telescope to take images of unusual objects found by volunteers classifying data from both Galaxy Zoo (GZ) and Radio Galaxy Zoo (RGZ).
+Gems of the Galaxy Zoos (Zoogems) was a gap-filler project which used the Hubble Space Telescope to take images of unusual objects found by volunteers classifying data from both Galaxy Zoo (GZ) and Radio Galaxy Zoo (RGZ).
 Between the HSTs' main observations, there is a short time that objects within that field of view can be imaged using gaps which last approximately 12 - 25 mins.
-The Zoogems project seeks to use those small observation gaps to image 300 candidates taken from the two Zoos in order to better study and comprehend them.
-Starting observations in May 2018, HST Proposal 15445 has by the beginning of December 2022 imaged 170 of the 300 candidates with all of them having near 11 minute exposures.
+The Zoogems project sought to use those small observation gaps to image 300 candidates taken from the two Zoos in order to better study and comprehend them.
+Starting observations in May 2018, HST Proposal 15445 had by the end of September 2023 imaged 193 of the 300 candidates with many of them having near 11 minute exposures.